 Jay litigates throughout North Carolina in both state and federal court.
 His construction law practice is focused on the representation of general contractors, subcontractors and blasting companies in the construction and blasting industries.
-Jay is the current chair (2017-2018) of the Construction Section of the North Carolina Association of Defense Attorneys and is recognized in Business North Carolina Legal Elite™ for his work in the area of Construction (2016-2018).
+Jay is Immediate Past Chair of the Construction Section of the North Carolina Association of Defense Attorneys and is recognized in Business North Carolina Legal Elite™ for his work in the area of Construction (2016-2018).
 His paper addressing claims avoidance for blasting companies was published in the Journal for the International Society of Explosive Engineers, a peer reviewed journal for the world’s largest organization devoted to the blasting industry.
 Jay is a past presenter at the International Society of Explosive Engineers’ Annual Meeting.
 He has also presented papers that he has authored at Continuing Legal Education classes for lawyers in North Carolina and to industry associations.

 Jay’s education law work is focused on the representation of educational institutions, boards of education, superintendents, teachers and coaches against federal and state-law claims.
 Jay was selected for membership in the North Carolina Council of School Attorneys, an industry group focused on the representation of North Carolina public schools.
 Jay’s education practice takes him throughout the state North Carolina in his representation of numerous different school boards and their employees.

 In Jay’s commercial and business litigation practice, he defends his clients against all types of claims, such as wrongful death claims, premises liability claims, product liability claims, negligence claims, and a wide array of other types of legal claims in both federal and state court.